 Prior to a planning application both Stockton and Hartlepool Borough Council operate a pre-application enquiry service where you can ask for planning advice regarding a proposed development, some Council’s charge for this service.
 There are many benefits to engaging with the Local Authority before submitting an application, for example if an issue is identified early this can give an opportunity for amendments to be made to overcome any problems at formal application stage, ultimately avoid delays and wasted expense.

-Town Planning is not rocket science, to help you know the basics of town planning, Planning House have prepared eBooklets covering just that, the Basics.
+Town Planning and how to find your way through it all is not rocket science, to help you know the basics of town planning, Planning House have prepared eBooklets covering just that, the Basics.
 If you want to look further into a particular topic more information can be found online very easily.
 These resources have been prepared as an easy read starting point, free of charge, no email collection before you can download and no sign up to a newsletter – no strings attached!
 All you need to do is go to the Planning House website, www.planninghouse.co.uk click the eBooklet and read it.
 Alternatively, should you wish to speak with a planning consultant please get in touch.